olark/lightningjs/README.md

 Loading third-party Javascript is the core goal of LightningJS, and that functionality has been battle-tested in production scenarios.
 However, there are still some areas that need work:

+- gathering test results on more browsers (older browsers, more mobile browsers)
 - better testing of the Promise API in production environments
 - exposing the original document's `ready` event to the third-party code
 - working around additional server-side templating systems so that more end-users can paste code into their favorite CMS